Making Futures School

 August 30th – September 15th, 2019

-Making Futures School launches its open call for participation: Over the course of two weeks, 70 participants are invited to take part in a diverse curriculum facilitated by international practitioners in the field of spatial practices.
+Over the course of two weeks, over 80 participants will take part in a diverse curriculum manifested by international practitioners in the field of spatial practices.
 Acting as a non-disciplinary learning environment, the School proposes, designs, builds, negotiates, maintains, performs and celebrates an educational and convivial space in and around Haus der Statistik, Berlin.
-At the same time, it becomes a dynamic actor within a process of local transformation, serving as as a common sphere of action between participants, neighbours and civic society.
+At the same time, it becomes a dynamic actor within a process of local transformation, serving as a common sphere of action between participants, neighbours and civic society.

-In addition to the working groups taking place during the day, Making Futures School will also host a public programme.
-The “night school” will comprise reading groups, screenings, lectures and performances – sometimes hosted by the School working groups and sometimes by external invitees – but is an open invitation for the general public intentionally seeking to facilitate further cross-pollination and knowledge exchange beyond the School.
+Complementing its sessions for selected participants, a wide-ranging evening public programme or Night School will comprise reading groups, screenings, lectures and performances – sometimes hosted by the School working groups and sometimes by external invitees – it is an open invitation for the local Berlin public to encourage further exchange.